 - Dutch students learn English, French, and German in high school.

-- The official language is Dutch.
-Dutch is also spoken in Belgium, northern France, Suriname, Antilles and Aruba.
+- Dutch is also spoken in Belgium, northern France, Suriname, Antilles and Aruba.
 In South Africa, the Afrikaner language is very closely related to Dutch.

 - There are 1180 windmills in the Netherlands.

 - The Netherlands was the first country in the world to legalize same-sex marriage.